 Day 12: Fly Back to Kathmandu.
 End of Gokyo Lake Trek

-Airfare is Extra as applicable & is subject to change without prior notice.
+Airfare is extra as applicable & is subject to change without prior notice.

 TREK COST INCLUDES:

-Trek guide, porter/s to carry luggage.
+Trek guide and porters to carry luggage.

-Lodge accommodation(twin share rooms).
+Lodge accommodation (twin share rooms).

-Trek permit Fees.
+Trek permit fees.

 Sagarmatha National Park Fees.